-If you are planning to earn a Clatsop degree or certificate or you plan to transfer coursework to another institution, you must apply and be admitted to Clatsop as a certificate or degree seeking student.
+If you are planning to earn a Clatsop degree or certificate you must apply and be admitted to Clatsop as a certificate or degree seeking student.
 In addition, many of the special program funding sources such as financial aid, veterans benefits, and some scholarships require your admission before any funds can be released.

 Admission Criteria: Clatsop is an open-door, equal-access institution.
 To qualify for admission, you must be 18 years of age or older, or possess a high school diploma or GED.
+To be admitted you must complete an admissions application and the ASSET placement evaluation.
+The College reserves the right to deny admission to applicants whose admission is judged to be potentially detrimental to the institution.

 Application Dates: As a prospective student, you are encouraged to apply early to be eligible for early registration dates.
 The first day of class of any given term is the last day to begin the admissions process.
 You may visit, call, or write the Admissions Office, located in Room 200 of Towler Hall, for specific application dates and for assistance beginning the admissions process.

-You may call at 503-338-2411, write to Office of Admissions, Clatsop Community College, 1653 Jerome, Astoria, OR, 97103, or reach us by e-mail at admissions@clatsop.cc.or.us.
-The following steps have been established to insure that you begin your experience at Clatsop with ease and confidence.
+You may call 503-338-2411 or 1-866-CLATSOP (toll free), write to Office of Admissions, Clatsop Community College, 1653 Jerome, Astoria, OR, 97103, or reach us by e-mail at admissions@clatsopcc.edu.
+The following steps have been established to ensure that you begin your experience at Clatsop with ease and confidence.